FAQ

 CCN fellowships are held weekly on college campuses and are led by approved Campus Leaders.
 Although CCN encourages Christians to share and defend their faith biblically, effectively, and boldly on campus, it is not the sole focus of the ministry.

-We believe that the most valuable gift we can give to college student is the Word of God.
+We believe that the most valuable gift we can give to college students is the Word of God.
 Therefore, each fellowship is designed to encourage students to get to know and fall more in love with the Lord Jesus Christ through reading and understanding the Scriptures.

 2. What sort of training materials do you use to teach students how to effectively spread the gospel?

-The primary resource that CHANGE Collegian Network uses to train students in biblical evangelism is the Bible.
+The primary resource that Christian Collegian Network uses to train students in biblical evangelism is the Bible.
 CCN does not equip students with new marketing techniques or “cool new” tactics to draw people to Christ.
 CCN uses the proven biblical principles taught by Jesus Himself and practiced by His disciples.
 CCN creates tools and materials based on biblical principles to help guide students in their understanding of sharing the Word.

 CCN also utilizes training materials created by Ray Comfort of Living Waters Publications and The Way of the Master.
 Ray Comfort’s ministry has been commended by Franklin Graham, Ravi Zacharias, John MacArthur, David Jeremiah, Josh McDowell, Dr. Norman Geisler, Bill Gothard, David Wilkerson, Joni Eareckson Tada, and many other Christian leaders.